zohaibshahzadkhan/Portfolio/Readme.md

 4. As a Student or Aspiring Professional:

     * <b>Story:</b>   As a student or aspiring professional, I want to explore the candidate's career path, learn from their experiences, and gain insights into industry trends to guide my own journey.

+5. As a General Audience:

+    * <b>Story:</b>   As a general audience member, I want to navigate through the portfolio easily and enjoyably, discovering the candidate's personality, passions, and the impact of their work in a way that is accessible and engaging.